 The first few Fibonacci numbers that are also prime numbers are 3, 5, 13, 89, 233, 1597, 28657, 514229, ...
 It seems likely that there are infinitely many Fibonacci primes, but this has yet to be proven.
 However, it is relatively easy to show that for n > or = 4, un+1 is never prime.
 The Fibonacci sequence is a special case of the Lucas sequence.

-The "tribonacci" series is made by adding the last two digits: 1, 1, 2, 4, 7, 13, 24, 44, 81, ...
+The "tribonacci" series is made by adding the last three digits: 1, 1, 2, 4, 7, 13, 24, 44, 81, ...
 And from this the quadbonacci series, the pentbonacci series, and the hexbonacci series, all the way up to the n-bonacci series.
 Each ratio of successive terms forms a special constant, analogous to phi.